Afro-Mexicans: Geographical origins and the Atlantic slave trade

 Parts of the fort complex at San Juan de Ulúa were built by enslaved West Africans and indigenous Mexicans.
 In 2017, the fort and the town of Yanga were declared "Sites of Memory" by INAH and UNESCO as part of The Slave Route Project.

 Although Spanish subjects were not allowed to partake in the Atlantic slave trade, the asiento de negros (a monopoly contract issued by the Spanish Crown to other European nations to supply enslaved Africans to Spain's colonies in the Americas) ensured a significant Black presence in Spanish America, including Mexico.
-Over 100,000 Africa captives had been brought between 1521-1646, during the era of the Portuguese asiento, and smaller but significant numbers arrived under the Grillo and Lomelín monopoly.
-The British South Sea Company trafficked at least 75,000 additional African captives to Mexico between 1714-1739.
+Over 100,000 Africa captives had been brought between 1521 and 1646, during the era of the Portuguese asiento, and smaller but significant numbers arrived under the Grillo and Lomelín monopoly.
+The British South Sea Company trafficked at least 75,000 additional African captives to Mexico between 1714 and 1739.

-The vast majority of these captives were born in Africa, but some came from other Spanish territories, particularly the Caribbean.
-Those from Africa belonged mainly to groups coming from Western Sudan, Congo and ethnic Bantu.
-The origin of the slaves is known through various documents such as transcripts of sales.
-Originally the slaves came from Cape Verde and Guinea.
-Later slaves were also taken from Angola.

-To decide the sex of the slaves that would be sent to the New World, calculations that included physical performance and reproduction were performed.
-At first, half of the slaves imported were women and the other half men.
-However, it was later realized that men could work longer without fatigue and that they yielded similar results throughout the month, while women suffered from pains and diseases more easily.
-Later on, only one third of the total slaves were women.